krishkalai07/SchoolWork/BBUS220/Chapter5.md

   - (movie) MU / A < (concert) MU/A
   - Go to the concert more until they are equal

 ## Subsitution Effect
 - When the price of a good goes up, substitutes for that good are relatively more attractive.
 For example: If the price of vanilla ice cream goes up:
+ - some buyers will buy less vanilla and more chocolate

 ## Income effect
 - Changes in price affect the buyers' purchasing power.
 For example: If the price of vanilla ice cream goes down: